Skip to main content

 The award winner and finalists are chosen on the basis of journalistic excellence, including newsworthiness, research, writing, production, incisiveness, impact, ethics, originality, innovation, and creative flair.

-Entrants can submit a single piece of work or a body of work of up to three pieces.
+Entrants can submit a single piece of work or a body of work up to three pieces.
+This award is open only to individual entrants.

 Each entry to the Mid-Year Celebration of Journalism is judged on how well it responds to: